Justice orders campgrounds to close, out-of-staters to self-isolate

 Officials said West Virginians seem to be doing a good job at social distancing in general, as the rate of positive cases compared to all tests has remained stable at about 4 percent.

-They said continuing to do so will preserve the health care system’s ability to respond and protect health care workers.
+They said continuing to social distance will preserve the health care system’s ability to respond and protect health care workers.

 “If we get them sick, we’re in big trouble,” Justice said.